CanonicalLtd/maas-docs/en/manage-cli-advanced.md

 Title: Advanced CLI Tasks
 TODO:  Decide whether explicit examples are needed everywhere
-       Update installconfig-nodes-tags.html to show assigning tags to machines with UI; then link to it (for entry 'specify boot option')
+       Update nodes-tags.md to show assigning tags to machines with web UI; then link to it (for entry 'specify boot option')
 table_of_contents: True